-This Magic Reindeer Food Recipe is so much fun to make.
-All kids (and grownups) will love to sprinkle the reindeer snack in their yard to guide the reindeer and Santa’s sleigh to their home on Christmas Eve.
+These Reindeer Food Bags are so much fun to make.
+All kids (and grownups) will love to sprinkle this magic reindeer dust in their yard to guide the reindeer and Santa’s sleigh to their home on Christmas Eve.

-Many households make cookies for Santa Claus to leave out on Christmas Eve, but what about his hungry reindeer?
+Many households make cookies for Santa Claus to leave out on Christmas Eve, but what about can we leave for his hungry reindeer?

 I first did this reindeer food DIY project so many years ago when my daughter was a little girl.
 The delight in her eyes as she sprinkled the special “magic reindeer food” as she eagerly awaited Santa’s coming was one of the highlights of our Christmas celebrations each year.

 There is nothing quite like the anticipation of a small child for Christmas.
 Those are the kinds of memories that will stay with you well after they are grown and living their own lives.
 And the reindeer are anticipated almost as much as Santa himself!

 This post contains affiliate links for your cooking experience.
 I will earn a small commission of you click the links but the price the the same for you.Bring the magic of Christmas to your children with magic reindeer food bags.
 They will think that the crystals of sugar guide Santa's sleigh right to their house!🤶🎄🎅 Click To Tweet

 To adults, this fun reindeer snack is a wonderful way to instill the magic of Christmas with a small child.
 To a child, magic reindeer food IS the magic.

 Your child will be so excited thinking that they are making something that will actually help Santa’s reindeer get through the long ride on Christmas Eve.